vmware-tanzu/tanzu-dev-portal/content/guides/python/cf-gs.md

 space:          production
 ```

-If at any time you need help with a specific command such as `login` simply ask for context specific help as follows:
+If at any time you need help with a specific command such as `cf login` simply ask for context specific help using the `--help` option as shown below:

 ```bash
 > cf login --help